How to Start a Daycare at Home

 • Credit cards: Since daycare centers don’t cost very much to start, there is the option of funding your business through credit cards.
 This option is easy but often comes with high interest rates.

-• Loans: The Small Business Administration offers loans to help entrepreneurs start small businesses, but it’s not available to every business.
+• Loans: The Small Business Administration offers loans to help entrepreneurs start small businesses, but they’re not available to every business.
 You can also approach your bank for a business or personal loan with varying repayment terms.

 • Friends and family: Oftentimes, the best place to get started is by asking friends and family to invest.
 This often comes with looser repayment terms, but it can complicate personal relationships.

-4. Name Your Business
+4. Name your business

 A business is only as good as its name.
 This is what people remember, and this is how they’ll judge your business.
-Your daycare’s name should be easy to understand and slick enough that it can be easily recognized across social media profiles, the web, and advertisements.
+Your daycare’s name should be easy to understand and memorable enough that it can be easily recognized across social media profiles, the web, and advertisements.

 Opening a daycare center at home has a number of legal and licensing requirements to sort out before you can open for business.
 These include: